dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 The Datalert service is now active, and it starts monitoring data usage and disabling cellular and roaming data on devices that exceed the configured usage limits.

 ## Client enrollment experience
-For client enrollment experience see following:
+For the client enrollment experience, see the following:
 -	[Enroll your iOS device in telecom expense management](https://docs.microsoft.com/intune-user-help/enroll-your-device-with-telecom-expense-management-ios)
 -	[Enroll your Android device in telecom expense management](https://docs.microsoft.com/intune-user-help/enroll-your-device-with-telecom-expense-management-android)